osmosis-labs/docs/docs/osmosis-core/modules/spec-superfluid.md

 ### Intermediary Account

-Intermediary Accounts establishes the connections between the superfluid staked locks and delegations to the validator.
+Intermediary Accounts establish the connections between the superfluid staked locks and delegations to the validator.
 Intermediary accounts exists for every denom + validator combination, so that it would group locks with the same denom + validator selection.
 Superfluid staking a